 Commander Scott Guzman is a North Port native who graduated from North Port High School in 2012.
 Commander Guzman began his law enforcement career in 2014 with the Florida Highway Patrol before coming to the North Port Police Department in 2016.
 During his career, he has served as a Patrol Officer, Field Training Officer, Honor Guard Team member, Traffic Unit Officer, Traffic Homicide Investigator, Special Enforcement Team Officer, Patrol Sergeant, Traffic Unit Sergeant and now, Police Commander.
 Commander Guzman is a graduate of the Florida Leadership Academy Class 51 and the St. Leo University Command Officers Management Program Class 30.

-Commander David Polce, Watch Commander
+Commander William Myers, Watch Commander